Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

   2. **The app draws the POI in perspective:** Once the server decides you should be able to see the POI, it compares this value to the GPS value at which you are standing to figure out how to depict the POI in your app display, using the rules of perspective to draw it just like you would: how large should it be, and  how should it look in perspective if it were really there in real life?

 - **Relative location (x,y,z):**
-  - If you set a valued here, the GPS is still used to do geofencing, but Relative location (x,y,z)  **overrules the Lat/Lon** in deciding where the POI is relative to where you are standing, and therefore how to draw it properly in perspective.
+  - If you set values here, the GPS is still needed and used to do **geofencing.**
+  - But Relative location (x,y,z)  **overrules the Lat/Lon** in deciding where the POI should be depicted   relative to where you are standing.
   - The x, y and z values are the distances in meters relative to your body position (or actually to your smartphone position).
   - If you use Relative location, the assets will always be at the same distance from the user.
 (Note that the orientation around the user can change - the technology has no real control over this).
-  - With Relative location, **if you go for a walk with the ARpoise app on, the POIs go with you!** You have to refresh or restart the app to have the locations and availablity of the layer updated to their changed location.
+  - **This means if you go for a walk with the ARpoise app on, the POIs go with you!** You have to refresh or restart the app to have your location and availablity of layers updated to your current location.

 **NOTE:** We have placed all the POIs in the ExampleLayer using Relative location, so that you are certain to see them.
 In Japantown, since the layers are often located very, very close together, [Brush the Sky](http://tamikothiel.com/brushthesky/PR/BrushTheSky_AR-tourSanJoseJapantown.pdf) also uses Relative location to put the augments directly around you, and relies on you to select the correct layer for where you are standing.